 Are these Compatible to Cinnabon’s Famous Cinnabon recipe?
 These sweet yeast rolls are freshly baked just like they would be in a Cinnabon bakery!
 And if you watch how an employee rolls Cinnabon Roll’s straight from a Cinnabon Bakery you’ll notice the dough looks rather thin and that I followed pretty much the same rolling and filling technique.

 Making homemade Cinnamon rolls from scratch is easy and way better than Pillsbury Cinnamon rolls from the tube!
-The icing is a cream cheese-based frosting that’s perfectly whipped and creamy.
-You can make it runnier by adding some milk but when but a thick and spreadable cinnamon roll icing won’t disappear on you.
+The icing is a cream cheese-based frosting that’s perfectly whipped and ultra-creamy.
+You can skip the cream cheese but I think this cinnamon roll icing won’t disappear on you as quickly.
 Perhaps someone else had a translucent glaze experience too.

 The trick to keeping Cinnamon Rolls soft and fluffy is the rolling out technique.
 Sure you can just slap the cinnamon sugar mixture on and roll these up, but if you follow this “folding the dough” technique you are building structure to you buns like never before!
 I never realized that folding the dough in half and rolling out again will create a more structured Cinnamon roll with thin fluffy interiors just like Cinnabons!
 Skipping this step will just create a Big Texas Style Fluffy Cinnamon roll that is rather square looking and fluffy as bread when given to too much rising time.